 Now, a group of Dutch scientists is investigating the safety and efficacy of NR in humans.
-The six-week trial, published on April 22 in The American Journal of Clinical Nutrition, showed that NR increased markers for skeletal muscle NAD+ metabolism, affected skeletal muscle metabolism, induced body composition change and raised the sleeping metabolic rate.
+The six-week trial, published in The American Journal of Clinical Nutrition, showed that NR increased markers for skeletal muscle NAD+ metabolism, affected skeletal muscle metabolism, induced body composition change and raised the sleeping metabolic rate.
 However, the researcher observed no other metabolic health effects.

 A small group of thirteen men and women between 45 and 65 years old with a sedentary lifestyle underwent the trial.
 The participants showed no adverse effects while taking 1000mg of NR a day for the six-week duration of a double-blinded, placebo-controlled trial.

 After six weeks of receiving NR supplementation, the team found a significant increase in NAD+ metabolism markers, such as nicotinic acid adenine dinucleotide, by 677 percent in the participants’ skeletal muscle.
 The supplement also enhanced the exercise-induced increase in acetylcarnitine, a chemical associated with muscle metabolism.